 Current-generation CPB circuits maintain much of the simplicity of older perfusion equipment but have much more flexibility and ability to more precisely control various perfusion parameters.
 Core components of any circuit include cannulas, tubing, a pump, and an oxygenator (Fig. 24-1).
 In reality, however, even basic circuits used in routine clinical practice include many other features such as additional pump heads for suction, venting of the heart, and delivery of cardioplegia.
 Venous reservoirs are also needed to maintain adequate circuit volume and remove air.
 Filters are required at various levels to prevent embolic complications.
 Finally, a heat exchanger facilitates systemic and myocardial cooling and rewarming.

 Schematic of typical CPB circuit.
 (Reprinted with permission from Cohn LH, Edmunds LD Jr (eds).
 Cardiac Surgery in the Adult, 2nd ed.
 New York: McGraw-Hill, 2003.)

-Cannulation for CBP is typically performed centrally with an inflow cannula in the ascending aorta and outflow cannula(s) ...
+Cannulation for CBP is typically performed centrally with an inflow cannula in the ascending aorta and outflow cannula(s) in ...